 “Why didn’t they put him in an ESL class?”
 Jeffrey asked, referring to the English as a Second Language classes at his school.
 I explained that they didn’t have those back then.
 But it got me to thinking about how I have complained that newcomers don’t learn English.
 Do their parents insist, as my grandfather’s did, that they only speak their mother tongue at home?
 I hadn’t considered these issues before.

 – Invite friends of all races to our home.
 People may know each other at work, school or church, but crossing each other’s home thresholds is a key.
 Will I be comfortable at a party in their neighborhood?
 How will I feel if I’m the only white person?
 It’s more than just information about other cultures; it’s also interaction that brings respect and camaraderie.

 The first time our friends who are African-American ate dinner with us, I caught Jeffrey peeking at me during grace.
 We were staring at the same thing.
 Our clutched hands created an “ebony and ivory” effect – black and white and black and white.

 Some of my white friends have told me that I make too big a deal out of racial harmony.
 They think it’s odd that we lived in a mixed community in south Los Angeles for so many years.
 They notice that my kids’ birthday parties include a mixed group.
 When a bunch of us visited the local museums, my kids and I didn’t skip the Afro-American Museum.

 I admit I’m a little radical, a little overeager to see my children accept ethnic groups besides our own.
 To me, racial acceptance is a character builder.
-Being “color-blind” is one more way I can help my children shed the self-centered thinking that their ways (including their own culture and physical characteristics) are better than others.
+Appreciating what we can learn about race is one more way I can help my children shed the self-centered thinking that their ways (including their own culture and physical characteristics) are better than others.
 This others- centered attitude will one day make them healthy people, loving spouses and productive coworkers.

 © Jan Johnson – For permission to reprint, Click Here